What is a SANG?

 First, please complete our Expression of Interest form and we will contact you to discuss how we can help you.

-Greenhaven Conservation has submitted a planning application to Buckinghamshire Council to change the use of what is currently agricultural land located between Amersham and Little Chalfont to a 24 hectare SANG.
+Greenhaven Conservation has been granted planning permission by Buckinghamshire Council to change the use of what is currently agricultural land located between Amersham and Little Chalfont to a 24 hectare SANG.
+Greenhaven Conservation anticipate the works required to prepare the SANG ready for use will be completed by summer 2026.

 You will be required to enter into a s106 legal agreement with the Council, which is standard practice, and once this is completed the planning permission for your development will be issued.